Patterns:

 - The app can let you know when your blood glucose readings develop a pattern below the Low Target Blood Glucose Limit or above the High Target Blood Glucose Limit you set in the app with your healthcare professional.

-- In the Patterns screen, a red pattern icon
+- On the home screen, a blue pattern icon

-identifies a HIGH Pattern, and a LOW Pattern is identified by a blue pattern icon
+identifies a LOW Pattern, and a HIGH Pattern is identified by a red pattern icon

 - See My Settings for information on setting your Low and High Target Blood Glucose Limits.
 Patterns are displayed for the most recent 14-Day period only.